-MAP™ was introduced to the NEMJDS during the 2012-2013 school year.
-MAP™, or the Measure of Academic Progress, is a computerized adaptive test which helps teachers, parents, and administrators improve learning for all students and make informed decisions to promote a child's academic growth.
+Measures of Academic Progress® (MAP®) was introduced to the N.E.
+Miles Jewish Day School during the 2012-2013 school year.
+MAP® is a computerized, adaptive test designed to help teachers, parents, and administrators improve learning for all students and make informed decisions to promote a child’s academic growth.